Faulty shower causes holidaymaker to slip

 £7K more than original offer

 The claimant’s lawyers continued to negotiate with the defendants, who eventually agreed to accept some of the blame.
 They accepted to offer compensation, however wanted to split the blame 25/75 in their favour.
-The claimant was advised to reject the offer and negotiations continued.
+The claimant was told to reject the offer and negotiations continued.
 The defendant then came back with a 50/50 offer, which was again rejected.
 The defendant then responded that the hotel wanted to handle the case themselves and the proceedings ground to a halt.
 The hotel then handed the case back to the holiday company who handled the matter poorly.
 As a result, having received a formal complaint from the injured party’s legal team, the company eventually agreed to settle the case offering £7,000 more than the original offer.

 « Former construction worker wins compensation